 We expect that user acquisition costs and revenue shares to distribution partners are likely to increase prospectively given the competitive landscape for distribution partners.
 To the extent that payments to pay-for-call, pay-per-click or cost-per-action distribution partners make up a larger percentage of future operations, or the addition or renewal of existing distribution partner agreements are on terms less favorable to us, we expect that service costs will increase as a percentage of revenue.
 To the extent of revenue declines in these areas, we expect revenue shares to distribution partners to decrease in absolute dollars.
 Our other sources of revenues such as our proprietary website traffic sources and local leads platform have no corresponding distribution partner payments and accordingly have a lower service cost as a percentage of revenue relative to our overall service cost percentage.
 In addition, advertisers from whom we generate a portion of our call advertising revenues through our local leads platform generally have lower service costs as a percentage of revenue relative to our overall service cost percentage.
 To the extent our proprietary traffic sources and local leads platform make up a larger percentage of our future operations, we expect that service costs will decrease as a percentage of revenue.
-With the April 2015 sale of the bulk of our domain name portfolio, domain sales revenues will decrease significantly in the quarter ending June 30, 2015.
 We expect with an increase in the proportion of partner and other revenue sources and additional investment in our network, service costs may increase as a percentage of revenue in the near term relative to the most recent quarterly period.
-We also expect that in the longer term service costs will increase in absolute dollars in connection with any revenue increase as a result of costs associated with the expansion of our operations and network infrastructure as we scale and adapt to increases in the volume of transactions, calls, and traffic an
+We also expect that in the longer term service costs will increase in absolute dollars in connection with any revenue increase as a result of costs associated with the expansion of our operations and network infrastructure as we scale and adapt to increases in the volume of transactions, calls, and traffic and invest in our platforms.

 Sales and Marketing.
-Sales and marketing expenses increased 8% from \$3.4 million for the three months ended March 31, 2014 to \$3.7 million in the same period in 2015.
-As a percentage of revenue, sales and marketing expenses were 7% and 9% for the three months ended March 31, 2014 and 2015, respectively.
-The increase in dollars was primarily attributable to an increase in fees paid to outside service providers, outside marketing costs and stockbased compensation totaling \$315,000.
-We expect some volatility in sales and marketing expenses based on the timing of marketing initiatives but expect sales and marketing expenses in the near term to be relatively stable to modestly higher in absolute dollars.
-We expect that sales and marketing expenses will increase in connection with any revenue increase to the extent that we also increase our marketing activities and correspondingly could increase as a percentage of revenue.
+Sales and marketing expenses increased 56% from \$2.7 million for the three months ended June 30, 2014 to \$4.2 million in the same period in 2015.
+As a percentage of revenue, sales and marketing expenses were 6% and 12% for the three months ended June 30, 2014 and 2015, respectively.
+The increase in dollars was primarily attributable to an increase in personnel costs, stock-based compensation, outside marketing activities and fees paid to outside service providers totaling \$1.5 million.
+The increase as a percentage of revenue was primarily due to lower revenues.